4.1 The FUV XDL Detector

 Gain Sag Table: Low-gain pixels are flagged by CalCOS and excluded when combining spectra taken at multiple

 Voltage Adjustments: In an effort to keep the MCP gain in the spectral regions within the range that gives acceptable position determination, while simultaneously minimizing gain sag, the high voltage on each segment has been adjusted numerous times since launch.
 The voltages used for a particular exposure can be found in the file headers, but the effects should be transparent to the user, since any effects on the data will be handled by CalCOS.
 More details on the high voltage changes are given in the COS Data Handbook.

 Change in Lifetime Position: After years of collecting exposures—and tens of thousands of counts per pixel in the most exposed areas—the gain at certain areas on the MCPs drops so much that none of the techniques described above can return the detector to an acceptable level of performance.
 Once that occurs, the only way to obtain satisfactory data is to move the spectra to a new location on the detector, which can be accomplished by adjusting the position of the aperture and the pointing of HST.
 This moves the spectra to a pristine region on the detector, which defines a new lifetime position.
-COS has been operated at a total of four lifetime positions; Cycles 25 and beyond use the fourth lifetime position.
+COS has been operated at a total of six lifetime positions.
 Because the optical path is slightly different for each lifetime position, the properties of the spectrograph are also slightly different.
 Thus, the resolving power, throughput, flat field, etc., may differ at different lifetime positions.
 A keyword in the header of the data files tells CalCOS which lifetime position was used, and reference files appropriate to that position are applied when processing the data.

 4.1.8 Spatial Variation of the Dark Rate